Rahul-Raviprasad/Chitra/base_story.md

 her and even inquires about her to Chitra herself.
 Never having told her name to Arjuna, Chitra tells him

-that the warrior Princess isn’t as beautiful.She assures that the villagers would take care of the
+that the warrior Princess isn’t as beautiful.
+She assures that the villagers would take care of the

 robberies, and he need not worry.
 Arjuna denies to enjoy his last night with her and admits to be

 distracted with the Princess’ thoughts and has been eager to learn about her.

+Checkpoint: 1) Chitra chooses to confront, 2) She feels disheartened and leaves to her Palace without

+a word., 3) Convinces Arjuna that Chitra isn’t as desirable.

 Chitra asks him bitterly “ tell me if now at once, by some magic, I shake myself from this voluptuous